 What Does The “T” In “T-minus” Stand For?

-In a NASA countdown to a rocket launch, “T-minus” simply means “Time minus”—T stands for Time, and T-0 is the moment of liftoff.
-So “T-minus 10” means the clock is ten seconds (or ten minutes, hours, days—context decides the unit) before that instant.
+In a NASA countdown to a rocket launch, “T-minus” simply means “Time minus”: T stands for Time, and T-0 is the moment of liftoff.
+So “T-minus 10” means the clock is ten seconds (or ten minutes, hours, days, depending on context) before that instant.
 Technically, the T clock is the main sequence countdown that serves as a synchronization signal for the devices and procedures that must be completed before, during, and after launch.

 You’ll occasionally see writeups claiming the “T” can stand for “test.”
-In modern NASA, military, and commercial launch usage, that isn’t how it’s defined—T is always Time.
+In modern NASA, military, and commercial launch usage, that isn’t how it’s defined.
+T is always Time.
 The reason T-minus exists as a separate clock at all is what makes it interesting: planned holds.

 The “E” in “E-minus” stands for “encounter” or “event.”
 This term is used in space missions, i.e., when a satellite is already in space.
 If, for example, a satellite collided with a comet in 5 hours, NASA ground staff would formulate the countdown to this encounter as “E-minus 5 hours.”